dhutapratama/docs/mail.md

         'key' => 'your-api-key',
     ],

-Finally, you may use the `Mail` facade's `extend` method to register the transport with Laravel.
+Finally, you may use the `Mail` facade's `extend` method to register the transport with Lets.
 Typically, this should be done within the `boot` method of a service provider:

     use Illuminate\Support\Facades\Mail;
     use Symfony\Component\Mailer\Bridge\Sendinblue\Transport\SendinblueTransportFactory;